Skip to content

 Recommended For

-- Operators running three or more PSPs behind one cashier.
-Operators juggling several PSP relationships who want one integration and one back office.
+• Operators running three or more PSPs behind one cashier.
+One integration and one back office across the whole PSP portfolio.
 PaymentIQ sits between your platform and 260+ payment providers, so adding an acquirer for a new market or cascading a declined card to a second acquirer happens in routing rules, without touching your checkout code.
 This is the job the platform has been doing for Tier-1 operators since the mid-2010s.

-- Tier-1 and mid-size European casino brands.
-European casino and sportsbook brands that want a proven reference stack.
+• Tier-1 and mid-size European casino brands.
+A proven reference stack is most of the argument.
 Betsson, NordicBet, Paf, Wildz and Wunderino sit on the current client wall, and the Devcode-era case studies covered Casumo and Mr Green.
 If your payments hires come from a Malta or Stockholm operator, odds are they already know the PaymentIQ back office; Malta job ads list it as a named skill requirement.

-- Offshore and crypto casinos that need serious fiat rails.
-Offshore and crypto-first books that need card and local-method rails alongside their native crypto flows.
+• Offshore and crypto casinos that need serious fiat rails.
+Card and local-method rails have to run alongside the native crypto flows.
 Stake, Roobet and 22bet are on the logo wall, and PaymentIQ is how books like these run fiat: the platform is stance-neutral software, it never holds funds, and it will not de-risk you the way an acquirer can.
 You still need PSPs willing to sign you, but the orchestration layer itself is not a gatekeeper.

-- Teams that want the industry-standard cashier developers already know.
-Teams with front-end developers who value a paved road.
+• Teams that want the industry-standard cashier developers already know.
+Front-end developers get a paved road.
 The cashier ships as an npm bootstrapper doing 34,590 weekly downloads, with a hosted-fields SDK that keeps card forms at PCI SAQ-A and a public demo cashier to poke at before you sign anything.
 For the integration-heavy part of a payments migration, this is the most trodden path in the vertical.

 Not Recommended For

-- Operators who want one contract for acquiring plus routing.
-Operators who want acquiring and orchestration from one counterparty.
+• Operators who want one contract for acquiring plus routing.
 PaymentIQ processes nothing; every acquirer and APM relationship remains your contract and your compliance burden.
-Nuvei bundles 700+ methods, acquiring and routing into a single agreement, and for many operators that beats maintaining a PSP portfolio behind a software layer.
+Nuvei bundles 720+ methods, acquiring and routing into a single agreement, and for many operators that beats maintaining a PSP portfolio behind a software layer.

-- Startups on a single PSP.
-Early-stage operators running one PSP.
-An orchestration layer earns its licence fee when you have routing decisions to make.
+• Startups on a single PSP.
+An orchestration layer earns its license fee when you have routing decisions to make.
 With a single acquirer and a handful of APMs, PaymentIQ is overhead: BridgerPay or a direct PSP cashier covers the same ground with less ceremony and less cost.

-- Anyone who needs published pricing to build a business case.
-Buyers who need numbers before a call.
+• Anyone who needs published pricing to build a business case.
 PaymentIQ publishes no pricing whatsoever: no per-transaction fee, no setup fee, no volume tiers, no minimums.
 If procurement requires a public rate card to benchmark against, Corefy publishes its routing range and IXOPAY at least discloses fee structure; here you negotiate blind.

-- Crypto-only casinos with no fiat ambitions.
-Crypto-only casinos that settle exclusively on-chain.
+• Crypto-only casinos with no fiat ambitions.
 PaymentIQ has no native crypto processing; its value is fiat orchestration.
 If you have no card, bank or local-method ambitions, a crypto gateway like CoinsPaid does the whole job and an orchestration layer adds nothing.

 Geographic Coverage